 The press launch for the ADO71 was held on 13 February 1975 where Keith Hopkins, Managing Director of the Austin-Morris division, spelt out British Leyland’s new upmarket policy for selling the division’s cars.
 ‘This upmarket policy may have been misconstrued by some people.

 Mr Hopkins added that the Austin-Morris division’s policy was to improve product quality and refine engineering standards to a degree which justified the slightly higher price for each model: ‘We shall be seeking to create little niches in the world market place which are more profitable for us.’
-He emphasized, however, that Austin Morris was not opting out of the volume section of the market and indeed intended to consolidate its position as leader of this sector.
+However, he emphasised that Austin-Morris was not opting out of the volume section of the market and indeed intended to consolidate its position as leader of this sector.

-‘We set out to build a new truly international car, not a scaled down American car’
+‘We set out to build a new truly international car, not a scaled down American car.’ – Harris Mann

 When the ADO71 was unveiled to the public on 26 March 1975, just weeks before the publication of the Ryder Report, it did so to an embattled audience.
 Where there was a real sense of disappointment at the ugliness of the Allegro, the 18-22 Series, as it was named, emerged as a good-looking and interesting car.
 The dealers must have shared the same sense of relief, because whereas the Allegro sales never got close to matching the sales ADO16, there was a real feeling that the new car would comfortably outsell the ADO17.